Mariano Baino: Screenwriting

+Visual artist

 Baino is also a renowned multimedia artist with successful exhibitions in the USA and Europe, most recently CYPHERS AND FLAMES at the SoapBox Gallery, Brooklyn, IMAGO IGNIS and VULTUS VELI at the magnificent Hall of the Leprosarium, in Naples, Italy, LUCTUS IGNIS at the Savoy Multiplex in Rome, and ARS INFECTA at The M.A.C.R.O.
 Museum of Contemporary Art in Rome.